liangjunhello/MulTag2Pix/README.md

 - keras == 2.13.1
 - tensorflow == 2.13.0

+## dataset
+We create our dataset based on the Danbooru2020 , which is a large-scale collection of anime-style images.
+Each illustration contains detailed information on the number of characters, character features (e.g., hair color, eye color), clothing, accessories, and background tags.

+**Multi-character data selection.** According to our problem definition, we select some multi-character colored images from the dataset, retaining the corresponding color tags (e.g., blue_eyes, red_hair) and clothing and accessory tags (e.g., hat, skirt, bow).We focus on selecting images with two or more characters in a simple background, ensuring the dataset tags include multiple character hair colors and eye colors in the text tags.
+It is worth mentioning that our dataset does not discard images with inconsistent numbers of characters, eye colors or hair text tags.
+For example, when there are two characters in the image but only one eye color text tag (such as black_eyes), we default both characters' eye colors to be the same, both black.
+This is widely present in the real world, so we retained it.
+Ultimately, we extract 10,155 multi-character high-definition anime images for training and 2,916 images for testing.

+**Single-character data selection.** To improve the detail and quality of coloring each character in multi-character line art, we also select 8,847 single-character color images with simple backgrounds from the dataset, each with complete corresponding tag information.
+Among them, 6,200 images are used for training, and the rest are used for testing.
+Additionally, we use lbpcascade_animeface to crop clear facial and hair contours from single-character colored images, totaling 941 images for training.
+All images used in our study are 512×512 in size.
+Since many images in the dataset have black or white borders, we remove the borders from the selected images by mirror padding.

 ## Training

 ```
 python main.py --epoch=300 --input_size=512 --batch_size=4 --model=convnet_dev_skeleton_Adain --cit_cvt_weight 40 50 10 --two_step_epoch=10 --brightness_epoch=24 --save_all_epoch=24  --tag_txt='tags_single.txt'
 ```